 Here is a last-minute set of checklists to help ease you into your tiny seat on that big silver bird.

-the power of those engines throwing us back in our seats.
+100,000 horsepower throwing us back in our seats.
 Then it's up and up and up.
 The earth drops away.
 The loud

 clank of the wheel assemblies being retracted into the belly of the bird gives us a short shudder.
 She smoothes

 out as we rise into the Luft above the clouds, to arrive tomorrow at a distant place on

 our third sphere.
 Ah, the genius of the Wright brothers, Orville and Wilbur.

 Oops, I got carried away there.
 Let's get back to Earth for a minute and look at what you need to

 do and pack to enjoy life, liberty, and the pursuit of happiness in distant lands.